chesyannisa/PrakRSI/docs/README.md

 ## Contributing

-We welcome contributions to this project!
-To contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix:

-    ```sh
-    git checkout -b feature/your-feature-name
-    ```

-3. Make your changes and commit them with descriptive messages:

-    ```sh
-    git commit -m "Add feature X"
-    ```

-4. Push your changes to your forked repository:

-    ```sh
-    git push origin feature/your-feature-name
-    ```

-5. Open a pull request and describe your changes in detail.
+We welcome contributions!
+To contribute, fork the repository, create a new branch, make your changes with descriptive commit messages, push to your fork, and open a pull request describing your changes.

 ## Code of Conduct